 Bantul’s Imogiri Royal Cemetery is nothing like other cemeteries in general thanks to its scenic exterior.
 At a glance, it resembles a centuries-old Javanese housing neighborhood.
-With traditional huts and structures and hundreds of staircases going up and down.
-Leading guests to various spots in the cemetery.
+There are traditional huts, structures, and hundreds of staircases going up and down leading pilgrims to various spots in the cemetery.

 Black moss covering the staircases and tombstones gives a clue to how old the cemetery is.
 Strolling around this ten-hectare graveyard gives a feeling of stepping back into the past.
 Dull red bricks have lost their brilliant vermilion hues as they age.
 The paths and stairs are pale grays.
 Just like the rocks they were carved out of.

-Some of the buildings are black while others are white, depends on the material.
+Some of the buildings are black while others are white, depending on the material.
 Despite the different colors, they all share one thing in common.
 It resembles thick vintage Javanese architecture.
-Another cultural influence here is Hinduism, indicated by the model of some establishment.
+Another cultural influence here is Hinduism, indicated by the model of some establishments.

 The high red-brick gate is similar to those in Bali, humbly greeting the visitors.
 Its pointy tips at every corner of the gateway are curled up facing the sky.
-The vague Hindu ambiance in the cemetery refers to the pre-Islam era.
-That's when people still prayed to Hindu deities.
+The vague Hindu ambiance in the cemetery refers to the pre-Islamic era when people still prayed to Hindu deities.

 Imogiri Royal Cemetery Dated Back To The 17th Century